opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [OpenSearch forum thread](https://forum.opensearch.org/t/feedback-opensearch-assistant/16741).
 {: .warning}

-To simplify query building, the **OpenSearch Assistant** toolkit offers an assistant to convert natural language queries into PPL.
+To simplify query building, the **OpenSearch Assistant** toolkit offers an assistant that converts natural language queries into PPL.
 A screenshot is shown in the following image.

 ![Sample OpenSearch Query Assist screen view]({{site.url}}{{site.baseurl}}/images/log-explorer-query-assist.png)